kilimangara/meetrack_api/api_docs.md

     **Optional:**

-    all: [boolean]
+    completed: [boolean]

-    If "all" param is true, response will be contain completed and uncompleted meetings.
+    If "completed" param is true, response will be contain completed meetings.
 Else only uncompleted.
 Default value is false.

 * **Data Params:**
     None